|c. Moe (closure) to Harvest Moon

 The business starts after you clip the bolt -- climb a hard-to-protect groove to easier ground.
 Above, traverse left to a rap station atop White Pillar.
 A single rope gets you down.

-Locate this by finding the obvious chimney of White Pillar.
+Locate this by finding the obvious chimney of White Pillar; Honky Tonk Woman climbs the face to the right of the chimney.
 The bolt is about 20' up and serves as a way to definitively locate the route.
-It's about 10 - 15 minutes out from the popular part of the cliff.

 After clipping the bolt, the route takes mainly small wires.
 Bring a wide assortment and you'll probably get in enough gear to feel OK at the crux.

 I've led a reasonable number of 5.9s at the Gunks, and I'm usually a good face climber.
 This route had me desperate on TR!
 The holds are better-looking from below ....
 NB there's a fair amount of climbing (and an unfair amount of pro) before you get to the bolt.

 |By Dan Wachlaczenko|

 More head game than anything.
 I think you can use small pro before the bolt but nothing bomber, and from what I remember there is a little runout before you get to the huge horizontal at the top.
 Definitely TR first if your head isn't there.